JonasRossou123/php-composer-monolog/README.md

 ## Project contributors:
 - Jonas Rossou

-## Learning objectives?
+## Learning objectives
 - To be able to manage packages with composer
-- Understand what composer does for you
+- Understand what composer can do
 - Work with monolog
 - Get used to work with different handlers

 ## The Mission
 We are going to use a popular open source tool to log messages: monolog.
-To manage this external package we will use composer
+To manage this external package we will use composer.

 ## What did I learn from this exercise